mind-inria/mri-nufft/docs/paper-joss/paper.md

 ## Autodifferentiation
 Following the formulation of [@wang_efficient_2023], MRI-NUFFT also provides autodifferentation capabilities for all the NUFFT backends.
 Both gradients with respect to the data (image or kspace) and the sampling point location are available.

+# MRI-NUFFT Utilization
+MRI-NUFFT is already used in conjunction with other software such as SNAKE-fMRI, deepinv and PySAP-MRI

 # References